Install OpenSSH Server on Windows Server

 Next you need to configure the OpenSSH Server (sshd)

-To configure the OpenSSH Server, just run the following PowerShell commands:
+To start and configure the OpenSSH Server, just run the following PowerShell commands:

 Now you should be able to access your Windows Server using an SSH client.